 Community Care / Court of Protection

-Alice accepts instructions in matters concerning Community Care issues and cases in the Court of Protection.
+Alice accepts instructions in matters concerning both Community Care issues and Mental Capacity.

 Whilst working as a housing advisor she worked on many cases concerning the provision of social care to those facing homelessness or living in unsuitable accommodation.
 She has recently been instructed in Judicial Review proceedings concerning the provision of accommodation under the Children Act 1989.